 Modern Bike Shoe — Merrell is peddling a pedal shoe in 2015, the Roust Fury, which has a mesh and suede upper and a sole made to bike or walk.
 A rigid midfoot gives pedal power with its nylon shank, but a flexible forefoot has some give when you’re walking off the bike. $110.

 Light, Foam Birkenstocks — Cork and leather no more.
-A new kind of Birkenstock weighs just 4oz. per foot and are made of a dense foam.
+A new kind of Birkenstock weighs just 4 ounces per foot and is made of a dense foam.
 The Birkenstock Essentials EVA Collection could be a fine fit for around-camp footwear. $29.95 and up.

 Planter Fasciitis Compression Sock — Designed to provide plantar fasciitis compression, the HA-1 from Zamst is a special sock made for sufferers of this most annoying of foot ailments.